top of page

-From a very young age I would sprain my ankle every single morning when I was climbing down from the bunk bed, I ripped a tendon over 10 years ago which never healed, I bruise really easy, my wounds take longer to heal, and loads more.
+From a very young age I would sprain my ankle every single morning whilst climbing down from the bunk bed, I ripped a tendon over 12 years ago which never healed, I bruise really easy, my wounds take longer to heal, and loads more.
 Overtime, things started getting worse, mainly pain wise, which is when I saw a rheumatologist.
 She couldn’t for the life of her figure out what was wrong with me and after a few months she said I have joint hyper mobility syndrome (JHS) and fibromyalgia.
 She then discharged me and my symptoms were only getting worse overall, which is when we went private and I was diagnosed with Hypermobile ehlers-Danlos syndrome.

 What is HEDS?

-For me, since I’m not allowed any nsaids/opiods, I’m very limited to what I can take and, after factoring in my other conditions, I’m also limited in what I can do physically.
+Since I’m not allowed any nsaids/opiods, I’m very limited to what I can take and, after factoring in my other conditions, I’m also limited in what I can do physically.

 My top tips: